Do Anonymous LLCs Still Work in 2025?

 Different clients have different risk profiles.
 We’ve had clients who’ve had to deal with public risk issues.
 But on strict numbers basis, lawsuit exposure is a much bigger daily threat.

-(Historical) Advantages and Disadvantages of an Anonymous LLC
+Advantages and Disadvantages of an Anonymous LLC

-However, these were outweighed by some pretty big disadvantages:
+However, these are balanced by some disadvantages:

-• Issues in other states: Plenty of other states refuse to recognize your anonymity.
+- Issues in other states: Plenty of other states refuse to recognize your anonymity.
 This makes doing business across states more difficult.

-• Perception problems: For people who don’t appreciate the power of privacy, anonymous entities could be viewed with suspicion when trying to do business.
+- Perception problems: For people who don’t appreciate the power of privacy, anonymous entities could be viewed with suspicion when trying to do business.

 The Nestmann Group Ltd was actually incorporated in an Anonymous LLC state — Nevada.
 However, it wasn’t because of the anonymity.
 Rather, it’s because Nevada checked the boxes on other things important to us.